skupperproject/refdog/input/commands/link/generate.md

 <section>

-Generate a link resource for use in a remote site.
+Generate a Link resource for use in a remote site.

 <table class="fields"><tr><th>Platforms</th><td>Kubernetes, Docker, Podman, Systemd</td></table>